-Overland Family and Consumer Sciences (FACS) Frogram Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Fashion Design and Merchandising II 9-12 1/2 unit 1 semester No Signature Required Successful completion of Fashion Design & Merchandising 1 Fee - \$25.
-This course is for students who wish to increase their knowledge and further their skills in the fashion design and merchandising industry.
-Topics include fashion designers, careers, clothing selection, fibers and fabrics, and fashion illustration.
-Projects are planned and completed in relation to the student's individual interest and skill level.
-Students are encouraged to participate in FCCLA projects, which include leadership opportunities, community service and/or competitions throughout the entire year.
-AP Fashion 11-12 1 unit 1 year No Signature Required Completion of Eachion Decign & Fee - \$25.
-Students will follow the college-board requirements for 3D Studio Art with an emphasis/concentration in fashion design.
-Students will take the knowledge learned from Fashion Design & Merchandising 1 and 2 to develop a portfolio of work.
-Interior Design I: Residential 9-12 1/2 unit 1 semester No Signature Required None Fee - \$25.
+Course Name Grade Level Credit Course Length Registration Prerequisite Course Description AP Fashion (Formerly AP 3D Studio Art) 11-12 1 unit 1 year No Signature Required Fee - \$25.
+The AP Art and Design program consists of three different courses and AP Portfolio Exams-AP 2-D Art and Design, AP 3-D Art and Design, and AP Drawing-corresponding to college and university foundations courses.
+Students may choose to submit any or all of the AP Portfolio Exams.
+Students create a portfolio of work to demonstrate inquiry through art and design and development of materials, processes, and ideas over the course of a year.
+Portfolios include works of art and design, process documentation, and written information about the work presented.
+In May, students submit portfolios for evaluation based on specific criteria, which include skillful synthesis of materials, processes, and ideas and sustained investigation through practice, experimentation, and revision, guided by questions.
+Students may choose to submit any or all of the AP Portfolio Exams Interior Design 1: Residential 9-12 1/2 unit 1 semester No Signature Required Fee - \$25.
 The purpose of this course is to expose students to various aspects of the interior design industry and is based on the industry's professional standards (Council of Interior Design Accreditation-CIDA).
 The first semester focuses on residential design.
 Students integrate knowledge, skills and practices to evaluate potential career opportunities.
 Areas of focus include: Introduction to Residential and Commercial Design; Design Drawings; Professional Practices/Education; Design Elements and Principles; and the Design Process.
 Students are encouraged to participate in FCCLA projects, which include leadership opportunities, community service and/or competitions throughout the entire year.
-Interior Design II: Commercial 9-12 1/2 unit 1 semester No Signature Required Successful completion of Interior Design 1: Residential Fee - \$25 .
+Interior Design 2: Commercial 9-12 1/2 unit 1 semester No Signature Required Successful Fee - \$25 .
 The purpose of this course is to expose students to various aspects of the interior design industry and is based on the industry's professional standards (Council of Interior Design Accreditation-CIDA).
 The first semester focuses on residential design.
 Students integrate knowledge, skills and practices to evaluate potential career opportunities.
 Areas of focus include: Introduction to Residential and Commercial Design; Design Drawings; Professional Practices/Education; Design Elements and Principles; and the Design Process.
 Students are encouraged to participate in FCCLA projects, which include leadership opportunities, community service and/or competitions throughout the entire year.